-Locked-in syndrome is a rare neurological disorder, characterised by complete paralysis of voluntary muscles in all parts of the body except for those that control eye movement.
-Thinking and reasoning function normally, but there is inability to speak or move.
+Locked-in syndrome is a very rare neurological disorder.
+The person is fully conscious and aware, and can reason and think normally.
+They cannot speak or move as they have complete paralysis of voluntary muscles in all parts of the body except for those that control eye movement.

 Useful information available at

 Motor Neurone Disease Association

 Stroke Association (PDF)

 - Can you communicate if you have locked-in syndrome?

 If you have good eye control, you may be able to use a low tech e-tran or high tech eye gaze method of AAC, as described on this website.